porjo/youtubeuploader/README.md

 See [Issue #86](https://github.com/porjo/youtubeuploader/issues/86) for more information.

-**NOTE 2** By default, you will only be able to upload 5-6 videos every 24 hours due to quota restrictions.
+**NOTE 2** By default you will only be able to upload ~6 videos every 24 hours due to quota restrictions set by Google.
 See [Issue #119](https://github.com/porjo/youtubeuploader/issues/119) for more information.

 ## Usage